jpace121/github-site-old/_posts/2016-06-25-testing_results.md

 ---

 I tested the different interface circuits today that I've described previously.
-I will write up a detailed analysis of the results later.
 In short, I basically see very little difference between the different types of MOSFETs I purchased.
 I did not test the BJT circuit at all, since the MOSFET circuit worked nicely.

 I did run into one problem.
 My solenoid is currently "sticking", as in when the voltage switches to zero, instead of going up, the slug stays